Yeats and the Occult

 Hanegraaff, Wouter J. Western Esotericism: A Guide for the Perplexed.
 Bloomsbury, 2013.

 Rogers, Matthew D. “Frenzies of the Beast: The Phaedran Furores in the Rites and Writings of Aleister Crowley.”
 Aleister Crowley and Western Esotericism.
 Ed.
 Henrik Bogdan, Martin P. Starr.
 Oxford University Press, 2012. pp. 209-226.

 Serra, C. Nicholas.
 “Esotericism and Escape.”
 W.B.
 Yeats’s “A Vision”: Explications and Contexts.
 Ed.
 Neil Mann, Matthew Gibson & Claire Nally.
 Clemson University Digital Press, 2012. pp. 307-328.

 Yeats, William Butler.
 The Autobiography of William Butler Yeats.
 The Macmillan Company, 1944.

 ---.
 “Magic.”
 Ideas of Good and Evil.
 A.H.
 Bullen, 1903. pp. 29-69.

 Adam Sedia (b.
-1984) lives in his native Northwest Indiana, with his wife, Ivana, and their children, and practices law as a civil and appellate litigator.
-In addition to the Society’s publications, his poems and prose works have appeared in The Chained Muse Review, Indiana Voice Journal, and other literary journals.
+1984) lives in his native Northwest Indiana, with his wife, Ivana, and their children.
+He practices law as a civil and appellate litigator.
 He is also a composer, and his musical works may be heard on his YouTube channel.